Thursday, December 20

 5 p.m.
-Baccalaureate Liturgy (Mass and Hooding Ceremony), Our Lady of Victory Chapel
+Baccalaureate Liturgy and Hooding Ceremony, Our Lady of Victory Chapel

 7:30 p.m.
 Commencement Ceremony, The O'Shaughnessy

 Please join us for a reception immediately following the ceremony in Rauenhorst Ballroom, 3rd floor, Coeur de Catherine.
 Tickets are not required, but please indicate the number of people in your party (including yourself) that will be attending when you fill out your ticket request form.

 A sign language interpreter will be provided.

-Students are invited to serve as readers and eucharistic ministers during the Baccalaureate Mass.
-Those interested should contact the Campus Ministry Office at firstname.lastname@example.org or 651.690.6724.
+Students are invited to serve as readers and eucharistic ministers during the Baccalaureate Liturgy.
+Those interested should contact the Office of Spirituality and Social Justice at firstname.lastname@example.org or 651.690.6724.

-Tickets are not required for guests or graduating students for the Baccalaureate Liturgy (Mass and Hooding Ceremony) or for the Reception.
+Tickets are not required for guests or graduating students for the Baccalaureate Liturgy and Hooding Ceremony or the reception.

 Seating assignments for guests are determined by lottery and are reserved seats.
-To be eligible for the lottery, you must complete the Ticket Request Form by 4:30 p.m. on Friday, November 17.
+To be eligible for the lottery, you must complete the ticket request form by 4:30 p.m. on Friday, November 16.

-If tickets for The O’Shaughnessy remain after each student receives their guaranteed tickets, those tickets will be distributed one at a time through a lottery conducted by the Student Center & Activities Office.
+If tickets for The O’Shaughnessy remain after each student receives their original guaranteed tickets, those tickets will be distributed one at a time through a lottery.
+Extra tickets will be announced at Commencement rehearsal.